rstar2/nodejs_aws-youtube/README.md

 Run aws-build-and-deploy.sh and it will do everything

-In 2021+ probably there's already a Lambda Layer with ffmpeg inside which would be easier approach, but I have't bothered to do it that way.
+In 2021+ there's already a Lambda Layer with ffmpeg inside which would be easier approach - https://github.com/serverlesspub/ffmpeg-aws-lambda-layer.
+Will be much simpler with it, but still exodus ways is a very general solution for other similar cases.